- American Family vs. The Auto Club Group: Which one is the cheapest?

 American Family vs. The Auto Club Group: Which one is the cheapest?

-The Auto Club Group state minimum coverage costs an average of $488 annually, while The Auto Club Group costs $602.
+The Auto Club Group costs an average of $488 per year for state minimum coverage, while American Family costs $602 annually.

 For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, The Auto Club Group costs an average of $1,621.
 American Family costs more at an average of $1,698.